jianhuig/Integrate-gwas/Type I error/README.md

 # Family-wise error rate

 To emperically evaluate FWER of weighted p-value approach and sFDR, we simulate GWAS z-scores from N(0,1) for variants in 1000 Genome Project.
 For each simulation, we obatin CADD-score and integrate.
 The FWER is defined as (#simulations that have at least one findings/ #simulations).
+We also compare the FWER with recently purposed [FINDOR](https://github.com/gkichaev/FINDOR) method.

 # Data Preparation